stephenlmoshea/python-neuralnetwork/README.md

 5. After the download is complete, unzip the zip file and move the file 'diabetes.csv' into your project folder.

+For this example we first preprocess the data to ensure we have no missing or zero values.
+We then scale or normalise the inputs before pass to the neural network.

+We then split the data into a training set and validation set which we use to test the accuracy of the trained neural network.

+We then construct a neural network with 8 inputs, 32 nodes in the first hidden layer, 16 nodes in the second hidden layer, and finally one node in the output layer.

 ```py
 import matplotlib